lloda/ra-ra/README.md

 * The selection operator is (). [] is supported for rank-1 arrays only, where it means the same as ().

-* Array constructors have a very regular format.
+* Array constructors follow a regular format.
 Single argument constructors always take an 'init-expression' which must provide enough shape information to construct the new array (unless the array type has static shape), and is otherwise subject to the regular argument shape agreement rules.
-Two argument constructors always take a shape argument and a content argument.
+Two-argument constructors always take a shape argument and a content argument.

 * Indices are checked by default.
 This can be disabled with a compilation flag.